Fashioning Amendments and Seeding Techniques to Rebuild Essential Genera of Endophytes and other soil Nutrient mobilizers (FAST REGEN)

 Concept 2: Epigenetic adaptation

 We planted commercially purchased winter wheat, Austrian pea, and winter camelina seeds in monocultures on regeneratively managed, herbicide-free plots in the fall of 2022 for both seeds and bacterial inoculants.
 The seeds collected from these plants in the summer of 2023 should have locally relevant genetic traits and epigenetic adaptations (GNE19-028).
-Wheat seeds were collected by combine from a field that Mr. Altoff managed.
-Peas and camellia were collected by hand from plots that Dr. Sumner managed.
+Wheat seeds were collected by combine from a commercial field.
+Peas and camellia were collected by hand from experimental plots.
+We did not specifically compare the biomass production of locally grown cover crop seeds to commercial seeds, but only used local seeds.

 Concept 3: Symbiotic composts

 We composted plant tissues (e.g., panicles, chaff, non-viable seeds, root samples) and soil from the monocultures to obtain crop-specific endophytic bacteria and other beneficial microbes.
 We inoculated leaf-and-coffee compost in crop-specific 18 cubic foot Rubbermaid® compost bins.
+These composts were incorporated into seed pellets, and used directly as a soil amendment in 3 test plots.
 In parallel, we began growing cover crops over winter in compost.
-In retrospect, composting a cover crop in a fresh pile is likely to select for organisms that decompose the crop, while growing the cover crop in a nearly finished compost pile is more likely to create a rich ecosystem replete with endophytic bacteria and other microbial symbiotes relevant to the cover crop.
-We are therefore testing mixed and individual cover crops in compost piles, and expect to pursue some evaluation of the resultant microbial communities.
+In retrospect, composting a cover crop in a fresh pile is likely to select for organisms that decompose the crop, while growing the cover crop in a nearly finished compost pile might create a rich ecosystem replete with endophytic bacteria and other microbial symbiotes relevant to growing the cover crop.
+We did not directly compare these two composting strategies, but have shifted to the second.
 Note that the seeds from a cover crop grown in compost are viable but not epigenetically adapted to growing on poor soils.
-This step is expected to generate tailored symbiotes but not tailored seeds.
+This step is expected to generate locally tailored symbiotes but not tailored seeds.

 Biochar